klozn/10-javascript/50-web-development/30-angular/codelab03/README.md

 For most fields, this will be easy.
 There's only one field where the type uses a different naming. (pro-tip: you've used this type in the previous codelab).

 - We will be showing our pets in some sort of profile gallery.
 This profile gallery calls for a new component.
 Start by making a new component called ``profile-gallery``.

+### Creating a service
-Next to this, we will also need a service that contains the logic that tells our app where and how to get its data.
+- Next to this, we will also need a service that contains the logic that tells our app where and how to get its data.
 Again, the Angular CLI provides us with an easy way to do this.
 In your root directory, type ``ng g service service/pet``.
 You'll see that ``pet.service.ts`` has been created inside the service directory.
 Open it and inspect its content.

+### Dependency injection
 - There is one, very important, part in this file which we need before our service can be used.
 Our profile-gallery component needs to be able to use our service.
 We will enable this through dependency injection.
 The Angular docs describe this as follows: